Any kind of communication issue between Jenkins controller and a dedicated SSH agent.

 - Agent name

 - Agent logs

-- Master logs
+- controller logs

 A support bundle from the Jenkins instance after the issue is exposed.
 Please, follow the KB below in case you don’t know how to generate a support bundle.